bitfocus/companion-module-josephadams-gamepadio/companion/HELP.md

 ### Actions

 - Surface Settings (Available when using game controller as a Companion surface)

   - `Enable/Disable Haptic Feedback (Global/For All Buttons)`: Enables/Disables haptic feedback to the controller.
   - `Set Haptic Properties (Per Button)`: Change the haptic feedback settings for a specific button on the controller.
-  - `Set Button Range Display (Per Button)`: The display range is the minimum and maximum values to actually display/use in variables.
-This is useful for changing the range of a button to a differernt value than the default 0 to 1.
   - `Set Button Press Threshold (Global/For All Buttons)`: Change the percentage of variance in the button that must be met to trigger a button _PRESS_.
   - `Set Button Release Threshold (Global/For All Buttons)`: Change the percentage of variance in the button that must be met to trigger a button _RELEASE_.
   - `Set Button Type (Per Button)`: Set whether it should behave like a button, or a trigger.
 Buttons are typically pressed (value of 1) or not pressed (value of 0).
 Triggers are essentially a one-sided axis that can be pressed some value between 0 and 1, whereas a normal axis can go between -1, 0 (center), and 1.
 This setting will inform some other actions and variables on how the button should behave.
 By default, all buttons will behave like Buttons.
   - `Set Button Invert (Per Button)`: Invert the button press behavior for a specific button on the controller.
   - `Set Button Debounce (Global/For All Buttons)`: Change the amount of time in milliseconds that must pass before another press of the same button can be registered again.
   - `Set Haptic Properties (Per Axis)`: Change the haptic feedback settings for a specific axis on the controller.
-  - `Set Axis Range Display (Per Axis)`: The display range is the minimum and maximum values to actually display/use in variables.
-This is useful for changing the range of an axis to a different value than the default -1 to 1.
   - `Set Axis Deadzones (Per Axis)`: Change the range of the joystick/axis movement (per axis) that is ignored.
   - `Set Axis Movement as Button Presses (Global/For All Axes)`: Allow axis movement to be interpreted as a surface button press.
   - `Set Axis Movement Press Threshold (Global/For All Axes)`: Change the percentage of variance in the axis in order for a button to be _PRESSED_ or _RELEASED_.